What is TMT Investment Banking?

 TMT is also notable for its diversity of sub-sectors and deal types.
 An analyst might work on a massive telecom merger one month and a venture-backed software company IPO the next.
 This variety makes the group intellectually stimulating but also demanding, as you must develop expertise across multiple industries with different business models, metrics, and valuation approaches.

-For recruiting purposes, TMT consistently ranks among the most competitive groups at bulge bracket banks and elite boutiques.
-Understanding what the group actually does helps you determine whether TMT aligns with your interests and prepare effectively for group-specific interviews.
+For recruiting purposes, understanding what the group actually does helps you determine whether TMT aligns with your interests and prepare effectively for group-specific interviews.

 The Three Pillars of TMT